How to Write a 10 and 20 Page Paper in One Night

 The Writing Process

-The actual writing process is a little different for everyone, but this is a general overview for how to write a 20-page paper, or one that is shorter.
+The actual writing process is a little different for everyone, but this is a general overview of how to write a 20-page paper or a shorter one.

 - Start with a Thesis: Your thesis is one sentence that clearly and concisely explains what you are going to prove with research.